mvilledieu/shadertoy-react/README.md

 ### The way it works

-I tried to stay as close as possible to the Shadertoy implementation.
-Basically it uses a WebGL context on a `<canvas/>` and render a material on a full viewport quad composed of 2 triangles.
+Same as the Shadertoy implementation.
+Basically it uses WebGL on a `<canvas/>` and render a material on a full viewport quad composed of 2 triangles.
 The canvas size matches the css size of your element, by default it it 100% 100% of your parent element size, this can be changed by passing a custom `style={}` prop to your component.

 ### React props